 This laboratory exercise is used at Northwestern for the introductory biology sequence during the quarter that covers the topics of Genetics and Evolutionary Biology.
 This is the first quarter of the introductory biology sequence.
 The majority of the students take this course during their sophomore year and most are either biology majors or students taking the pre-medicine curriculum.
 The students are taught in groups of 24 and work in pairs.
-This laboratory is relatively inexpensive to run and spans three 21/2 hour long laboratory sessions.
-It concentrates on some important microbial techniques including the students first exposure to sterile technique.
-The bacterial strains can be purchased from Cold Spring Harbor Laboratory Press.
-Additional information found in A Short Course in Bacterial Genetics (Miller, 1992)
+This laboratory is relatively inexpensive to run and spans three laboratory sessions.
+It concentrates on some important microbial techniques including the student's first exposure to sterile technique.
+The bacterial strains can be purchased from American Type Culture (301-881-2600) and additional information found in A Short Course in Bacterial Genetics (Miller, 1992)